 - Not draining garbage can and other container wash water to the storm drainage system

-In order to promote practices that contribute to reducing pollution the City of Sedona has passed regulations, incorporated language into its construction specifications, required development of stormwater pollution control plans as part of the private land development process, and included certain conditions in right-of-way and grading permits.
+In order to promote practices that contribute to reducing pollution the city has approved regulations, incorporated language into its construction specifications, required development of stormwater pollution control plans as part of the private land development process, and included certain conditions in right-of-way and grading permits.
 Specifically the City revised its Land Development Code in 2006 as pertains to grading and development of stormwater pollution control plans, and also passed a covered/secured load ordinance in 2006.

-The City of Sedona’s major pollutant concerns are soil erosion, trash, and oils and greases from roadways and parking lots.
-In addition the City is concerned about proper disposal of paints and other construction related materials and picking up domesticated animal wastes.
+The major pollutant concerns are soil erosion, trash, and oils and greases from roadways and parking lots.
+In addition the city is concerned about proper disposal of paints and other construction related materials and picking up domesticated animal wastes.

-Although the basic rule for discharge to the city’s storm drainage system is that only storm drainage shall enter the system, the City’s stormwater program allows types of discharges that are considered not to be significant contributors of pollutants to the City system.
-If , however, in a given instance the discharge is found to be a significant contributor the City may disallow the discharge.
-Below is the current list of allowable Non-stormwater discharges.
+Although the basic rule for discharge to the city’s storm drainage system is that only storm drainage shall enter the system, the stormwater program allows types of discharges that are considered not to be significant contributors of pollutants to the city system.
+If , however, in a given instance the discharge is found to be a significant contributor the city may disallow the discharge.
+Below is the current list of allowable non-stormwater discharges.

 - Water line flushing